‘The Conners’ Announces Four Major Guest Stars For Season 2

 There is no word on how many episodes Ferguson will appear in.
 Johnny Galecki’s return as David has not yet been announced by the network, but the actor recently teased that he may be stepping back into the role of David, as previously reported by The Inquisitr.

-While there will be at least four major guest stars on The Conners, one family member will not be back for season 2.
+While there will be at least four major guest stars on The Conners, one family member will not be back for Season 2.

-According to TVLine, Maya Lynne Robinson will not appear in season two of The Conners.
-The actress, who played DJ Conner’s wife, Geena, has booked a series regular role the CBS sitcom The Unicorn.
+According to TVLine, Maya Lynne Robinson will not appear in Season 2 of The Conners.
+The actress, who played DJ Conner’s wife, Geena, has booked a series regular role on the CBS sitcom The Unicorn.
 Geena Conner, a 2nd Lieutenant in the Army, will be written out of the new episodes with the explanation that she was redeployed to Afghanistan.